 2.2 Joint: Joint Membership is open to two adults with whom CAC communicates via one mailing address and one email address (if available).
 Each Joint Member enjoys the rights and privileges of a Regular Member.

-2.3 Senior: Senior Membership is open to Regular Members (with at least 12 months membership) who have reached their 70th year on or before April 1st.
+2.3 Senior: Senior Membership is open to Regular Members who have reached their 70th year on or before April 1st.
 Senior Membership shall be available to any Regular Member who qualifies and requests this membership class from the Registrar.

-2.4 Joint Senior: Joint Senior Membership is open to Joint Members (with at least 12 months membership) whose combined age is 140 years or greater on or before April 1st.
+2.4 Joint Senior: Joint Senior Membership is open to Joint Members whose combined age is 140 years or greater on or before April 1st.
 Joint Senior Membership shall be available to those with Joint Membership who qualify and who request this membership status from the Registrar.

 2.5 Student: Student Membership is open to full-time students (age 18 to 26 as of April 1).